Final Justice (1985 film): Reception

 Reception to Final Justice was negative.
 David Pickering for Corpus Christi Times criticized the film's plot and its use of sex and violence.

 Legacy

 Mystery Science Theater 3000

 In 1999, Final Justice was featured and lampooned in the eighth episode of Mystery Science Theater 3000s tenth season.
 It is the second film starring Baker to be riffed, following Mitchell, to which a few references were made.

 The version used in the episode contains a very prominent editing mistake.
 Early in the film when the sheriff (director Clark) dies, there is a shot of the partner getting killed and collapsing to the ground.
 Moments later, the same shot is repeated.
-This error only appears in a television print, and the original Vestron Video release does not.
+This error only appears in a television print, and not on the original Vestron Video release.

 RiffTrax

 In 2017, RiffTrax released a video on demand of Final Justice with a new comedic commentary, distinct from the MST3K version.
 It is the fourth of Clark's films to receive the RiffTrax treatment, following Angels Revenge, Star Games and Uninvited.